daudix/daudix.one/content/_index.md

 Everything about it is awesome, from 88x31 buttons to webrings.
 It also feels cozy and is hella fun, quite refreshing after the sterile corporate web.

-I'm even a member of several [tildes](https://envs.net) and [CS clubs](https://exozy.me), even though I don't do much there, I still like being a part of them:
+I'm even a member of several [tildes](https://envs.net) and [CS clubs](https://exozy.me), even though I don't do much there, I still like being a part of them.

 Better yet, I have a website on [neocities](https://neocities.org); It doesn't have any purpose except for being there and looking dated.
 [Check it out](https://daudix.neocities.org) if you want.